romilly/o-x-o/menace/appendix-b.md

 Click on the `Dyalog APL` icon.
 The location will depend on your Operating System.

-1. **Windows**: You should see the icon on yur desktop.
+1. **Windows**: You should see the icon on your desktop.
 If not, use the search box.
 1. **maxOS X**: Use the *launchpad* app in the usual way.
 1. **Linux**  : *(including Raspberry Pi)* Find the icon under the *programming* sub-menu